Curriculum Overview

 A uniquely integrated interdisciplinary curriculum featuring signature courses, a learning community, and on-location experiences.

-The Dikran Izmirlian Program in Business and Global Affairs is designed, developed, and delivered by faculty from two world-class schools, the McDonough School of Business and the Walsh School of Foreign Service (SFS).
+The Dikran Izmirlian Program in Business and Global Affairs is designed, developed, and delivered by faculty from two world-class schools, the McDonough School of Business and the School of Foreign Service (SFS).
 The rigorous curriculum includes classes in international affairs, business and finance, government, economics, philosophy, theology, quantitative methods, history, language, and geography.

-Signature BGA Courses
+Signature Courses

 BGAF 1001: Global Markets and Policy (Signature Course 1)